IRS 101: Common Questions About 1099 Forms For Small Businesses

 Running your own business can be incredibly rewarding—from building an enterprise that resonates with your core values to doing what you love every day.
 But business ownership comes with its own set of hassles, too, not the least of which is a more complicated tax process.

 If you are a small business owner, you should think about hiring an accountant to prepare your taxes.
 Not only will a professional save you time and headaches, but they can help you grow your business by planning for the long-term and assessing financial risks.
-Even so, it’s important for every business owner to have a basic understanding of the tax process.
+Even so, it’s important for every business owner to have a basic understanding of the tax process and filing tax returns.

-Let’s take a look at the one tax form most small businesses and independent contractors deal with on a regular basis: the 1099-MISC.
+Let’s take a look at the one tax form most small businesses and independent contractors deal with on a regular basis: the 1099-MISC (also commonly referred to as “form 1099”).

 When you work for a corporation or state agency, their payroll office tracks employee hours, subtracts social security and Medicaid payments, reports income to the IRS, and cuts the check you receive each payday.
 The yearly summary of this information is known as a W-2 form.

-The 1099-MISC form lets the IRS know what payments have been made to people operating as independent contractors or unincorporated businesses.
+The 1099-MISC form lets the US Internal Revenue Service (IRS) know what payments have been made to people operating as independent contractors or unincorporated businesses (such as self employed individuals).
 You can think of the 1099 form as the equivalent of a W-2 form for independent workers; both forms are information returns.
 Whether you hire people to perform services that help your business run smoothly, or you receive payment for services as an independent contractor, 1099-MISC is the form you’ll need.

-When do I have to report 1099 income?
+When do I have to report 1099 income in the tax return?

 There is a $600 threshold below which the payer doesn’t have to complete a 1099-MISC reporting form.
 Say you hire a service to keep your business property neatly mowed and landscaped, and they charge $50 each time.
 If you use them 10 times, you don’t need to report the payments you made.
 But if you add in a spring cleanup, your payments may exceed the $600 threshold, at which point you’ll have to report the income for that tax year.
 As this example implies, $600 is the cumulative figure for a given tax year.